ettaschaye/qbb2024-answers/week5/README.md

 - I can see the triplicates!
 This heat map is made of little 3 x 3 grids that represent the similarity between all replicates of two samples.
 I think the samples are consistent between replicates because they tend to have high similarity to each other.

 ##  Step 3.3 ##
+I'm not totally sure what the issue with the PCA plot is.
+The only real issues I see are that the midgut sections don't separate particularly well in PC space.
+Also, in PC1, the 1st replicates from Fe and LPC-Fe are separated from the other two replicates from both sections.
+So if the replicates across different cell types were handled separately, there might be some batch effects.

 ##  Step 3.6 ##
+This looks weird to me.
+I would not expect most of these to be processes that the gut is responsible for.
+In particular, there is upregulation of eye and vision related genes.

+## Advanced exercises ##
+The gene ontology report was pretty surprising.
+I have two ideas.
+Either the samples were contaminated with other tissues, or some of the genes could be coming from the stem cells the paper mentioned.

+None of this looks how I would expect